stupside/MERN-stack/apps/diary/01-node/README.md

 5. Added conditional responses in the http server handler for minimal routing.
 6. Requesting / will load a static html and return it to the client.
 7. Add an inmemory user store and a route to list all users saved.
+8. Add a logger middleware that console logs req properties.